roshnrf/English-Improvement-Coach-for-Indian-Accented-Tones/README.md

 ---

+## 🚧 Current Status

+This project represents a **base prototype** for an English Improvement Coach targeting Indian-accented tones.

+- It currently runs **locally** via Python scripts.
+- Core components like ASR, grammar correction, TTS, and evaluation have been integrated.
+- The **Gradio interface and real-time interaction layer are in progress**.
+- Designed as an **app-style pipeline**, intended for future deployment via Hugging Face Spaces or Streamlit.

+We welcome contributions or collaborations to develop it further into a complete voice-based application.

+---

 ## 📚 Research Inspiration

 This project was inspired by literature on inclusive ASR systems and the need for accent-aware AI tools.
 Key references include: